 Before we discuss the most popular series, we must first talk about which models Squier produces, as they are all originally from Fender.
 For that reason, you won't see a Les Paul or any other iconic model, but here's what you will find!

 Two models stand out for both of Fender's most popular brands, and those are the Tele and Strat.
 These iconic guitars are two of the most sought-after electric guitars on the market, which creates a popular demand for discounted models.

 Well, the Stratocaster is arguably the most recognizable electric guitar model on the market.
 Perfect for funk, metal, and many subgenres of rock, countless guitar brands have tried to replicate its iconic sound.

 Conversely, this gives Squier a significant advantage, as it has insider secrets, access to the manufacturing plants, and more from its parent company, Fender.
 For that reason, if you're looking for a discounted Strat, there are few better options than the Squier.

-Unlike other beginner brands like Donner, Squier is able to replicate the exact shape of the original Strat, making it instantly recognizable to both seasoned guitarists and even non-musicians.
+Unlike other beginner brands, Squier is able to replicate the exact shape of the original Strat, making it instantly recognizable to both seasoned guitarists and even non-musicians.

 Okay, but how is the sound?

 Unfortunately, the Squier Stratocaster will not instantly turn you into Eric Clapton, but no guitar can.